elegantapp/pwa-workshop-angular-firebase/README.md

 ServiceWorkerModule.register('main-sw.js', { enabled: environment.production })
 ```

-### BONUS: Push Notifications

-The idea of extending the NGSW is to be free with native service worker implementation, enabling us to interact with various Web APIs.

-One of those APIs is Web Push Notification API. **We will not cover push notifications during this workshop due to time limitation.** However, you can introduce them later via Firebase Cloud Messaging by following the instructions on [documentation here](https://firebase.google.com/docs/cloud-messaging/js/receive#handle_messages_when_your_web_app_is_in_the_foreground).

-Simply create a new file in `/src/sw` folder with the name `firebase-messaging-sw.js` as it's described in docs and continue with further steps.
-Our adjusted build setup is compatible with all the modifications you need to do for introducing push notifications.
-Do not forget importing `firebase-messaging-sw.js` to `main-sw.js` file, like we did for `ngsw-worker.js` earlier.

 ## Test the results

 Once you're done with the instructions, you can test it by building the app for production.